top of page

 When to start an LSAT accommodations evaluation

 Planning matters.
-LSAC does not accept late documentation, and the review process can run 4 to 6 weeks.
-Evaluations started 8 to 10 weeks before the registration deadline provide room for the review cycle and any LSAC follow-up requests.
-Last-minute rush slots are held each cycle but fill quickly.
-These timelines are outlined in more detail, including common misconceptions about LSAT accommodations lead times, in the article on planning ahead for LSAT accommodations.
+LSAC holds a firm documentation deadline, and the review process can run 4 to 6 weeks.
+Evaluations started 8 to 10 weeks before the registration deadline leave room for the review cycle and any LSAC follow-up requests.
+Rush slots are held each cycle and fill early.
+The next accommodations deadline is June 25 (06/25/2026) for the August 2026 LSAT (August 5-8).These timelines are outlined in more detail, including common misconceptions about LSAT accommodations lead times, in the article on planning ahead for LSAT accommodations.
+LSAC also has implemented LSAT in-center testing changes for 2026.

 Common conditions evaluated: ADHD, specific learning disabilities (dyslexia, dyscalculia, dysgraphia), anxiety disorders, depression, processing speed deficits, and acquired brain injuries.
-If you have been diagnosed with a condition that affects test performance under timed conditions, you may qualify.
+A diagnosed condition that affects test performance under timed conditions may qualify.

 LSAC Submission Requirements and Common Delays